louiscklaw/2019-district-council-election-parser/README.md

   }
 }

-# in detail, the rows and columns were parsed into format:
+# In detail, the rows and columns were parsed into format:
 {
   constituency_code: [ 'A15', 'A15' ],
   constituency: [ 'eng constituency', '中文選區' ],